stacksjs/gitit/docs/install.md

 # Install

-_This is just an example of the ts-starter docs._

-Installing `rpx` is easy.
+Installing `gitit` is easy.
 Simply pull it in via your package manager of choice, or download the binary directly.

 ## Package Managers